 2005 and 2011 Community Impact Awards from Association of Junior Leagues International

 The Junior League provides funding and volunteer support to improve the living conditions of agricultural workers and their families who reside at In the Pines North and South residences in western Delray Beach.
 Family members receive basic life skills training, after school homework help and participate in educational and recreational community activities.
 To learn more about this organization visit their website, www.InThePines.info.

 Reading is the foundation for all academic learning.
 The Florence Fuller committee is reaching out to all the children of the Florence Fuller Centers who are falling behind and preventing the younger ones from ever being in that position.
 JLBR launched an intensive Literacy Enhancement program to add to Florence Fuller’s academic program.
 This program includes a Pen Pal Program, Storytelling classes, KidzLit Teacher trainings, and Family Reading Nights.
 To learn more about Florence Fuller visit their website, www.FlorenceFullerCenters.org.

 Spirit of Giving Network (SOGN)

-PA is an issue-oriented committee that advocates for community needs, League interests and for the focus areas of the State Public Affairs Committee.
+Public Affairs is an issue-oriented committee that advocates for community needs, League interests and for the focus areas of the State Public Affairs Committee.
 This project improves the JLBR’s ability to oversee attention and involvement in our League’s focus areas.
-Current focus areas are: Children aging out of the foster care system, Gender specific programming for girls in the juvenile justice system, Childhood obesity and nutrition, Booster seat requirements for children over the age of three, Human trafficking, Cyber crimes and cyber bullying, and the Guardian ad litem program.
+Current focus areas are: children aging out of the foster care system, gender specific programming for girls in the juvenile justice system, childhood obesity and nutrition, booster seat requirements for children over the age of three, human trafficking, cyber crimes and cyber bullying, and the guardian ad litem program.